Q. Can Cashflow Plan be used

 Facts

-Name: Cashflow Plan (six versions).
+Name: Cashflow Plan for Businesses (six versions).

-Function: Excel template for 12-month income, cash flow & balance
+Function: Microsoft Excel-based template for 12-month income,

 sheet projections with roll-forward facility.